 6) Auto attendants

-This automated message asks what a caller needs help with, and passes them to the most relevant person.
+This automated message asks what a caller needs help with and passes them to the most relevant person.
 Also known as an Interactive Voice Response (IVR), this call routing system saves time for everyone.

 7) HD call quality

 A common concern for businesses switching to a VoIP-based phone system is the call quality.
-They assume that the quality will suffer because the connections aren’t wired (and internet connections can be unstable).
+They assume the quality will suffer because the connections aren’t wired (and internet connections can be unstable).

 That isn’t true.
 In fact, hosted VoIP calls are much clearer than traditional phone lines.